ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 But that's... not a scalar.
 What went wrong?

 The answer is that this the area of $$T$$ represented as a _vector_, which is normal to the plane of $$T$$.
 It tells you _more_ than the area -- it also tells you what direction the area faces.
-To get to the _scalar_ area, though, you have to normalize it:
+To get to the _scalar_ area, though, you have to take its magnitude:

 $$area(T) = | \frac{1}{2} (t_2 t_3, t_3 t_1, t_1 t_2) | = \frac{1}{2} \sqrt{t_2^2 t_3^2 + t_3^2 t_1^2 + t_1^2 t_2^2}$$